MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 [replace with permissions 1]:
  ![permissions.png](media/permissions.png)

-In this screen you can view **organization members** for whom **roles** and **permissions** were assigned.

-- The **Type** column specifies whether it's a single member or a group
-- A role is specified under the **Roles** column
-- Lastly, you can sort the results by each of the columns by clicking on the arrow icon next to the column name:

 - **Adding Roles and Permissions**
-In terms of roles, it's possible to define organization members as either ***Administrators***, ***Contributors*** or ***Readers***.
-This definition process is done via the **Add Permissions** panel that can be accessed via  **Add** at the top of the permissions page:
+This is done via the **Add Permissions** panel that can be accessed via  **Add** at the top of the permissions page:

  ![add-permissions.png](media/add-permissions.png)

-Once the panel is opened, first you will need to find the person, group, or application to which you want to give the permission.
+Once the panel is opened, first you will need to find the **person, group, or application** to which you want to give the permission.
 Type a name in the **Name field** as shown below.
-As mentioned, beyond people, you can give permissions to applications that will connect to Customer 360 via our APIs.
+As mentioned, beyond people you can also give permissions to applications, and these will connect to Customer 360 via our APIs.

 [Permissions2]